 The number of articles with a medium or high level of robustness was counted for each meta-action/meta-benefit relationship.
-The median level of robustness was calculated for each meta-action/meta-benefit relationship (rounded down where necessary), which was then used as the summary assessment of evidence robustness for that co-benefit.
+The median level of robustness was calculated for each meta-action/meta-benefit relationship (rounded down were necessary), which was then used as the summary assessment of evidence robustness for that co-benefit.

-5. Assessment of the agreement of the evidence on co-benefits for each adaptation-co-benefit relationship and meta-benefit.
+5. Assessment of the agreement of the evidence on co-benefits for each adaptation-co-benefit relationship

+The level of article agreement was assessed based on whether the articles agreed on the co-benefit existed between a meta-action and meta-benefit.
 There is a high level of agreement in the articles assessed, though this is likely reflecting a reporting bias in the literature, where co-benefits will likely only be reported when they are positively substantiated.